dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

       - phase changes
       - configurational entropy & conformational entropy

-  - (part two: geometry and mechanics of information)
+  - (part three: geometry and mechanics of information) 1.
-    1.
+    - the structure of information (semiotics, linguistics, etc)
+    - "mechanical" aspects of information
+      - the language it's written might cause it to move in different ways
+      - the specific ideas it concerns might similarly determine "motion"
+     - the information warfare content i outlined after writing the fb post

   - (part three)
     1. metaphysical precipitation
     2. start with warning on how tech leads to a breakdown in how people and autonomous agents understand cause & effect
+    - other, higher level philosophical insights

 - thesis for part three: